Quick Answer

 The encryption protects your data from being easily monitored by third parties, including on public Wi-Fi networks.

 II.
-CRITICAL: Set Up Your VPN Before You Arrive in China!
+Critical: Set Up Internet Tools Before You Arrive

 This is the single most important piece of advice regarding VPNs for China: